Client Wealth Manager & Partner

 Lee grew up in Kingstree, South Carolina and attended Francis Marion University where he played centerfield and pitched for the Patriot Baseball Team.
 In addition to being a member of the baseball team, Lee was also a member of Kappa Alpha Order Fraternity, and Pi Gamma Mu Honor Society.

 Lee lives in Florence with his wife and son.
 Lee is a member of the FMU Alumni Association, Ebenezer Baptist Church, and the FMU Swamp Fox Club.

-He is also an active board member of the All 4 Autism Group in Florence County, working to help make the Pacing for Pieces 5K/Half Marathon and Bandwagon Music event successful fundraisers for the organization.
+He is President of All 4 Autism in Florence County, working to help make the Pacing for Pieces/Piece Jam event a successful fundraiser for the Autism Resource Center of the Pee Dee.
 Lee has a personal connection and is passionate in volunteering for this organization.
 Both of these causes touch kids at an early age when a large impact can be made.